On probabilistic identities and coset identities in pro-$p$ groups: Preliminaries

 \subsection{Probabilistic identities}

-A profinite group $G$, being a compact Hausdorff topological group, admits a unique normalized Haar measure $\mu_G$ whose underlying $\sigma$-algebra is generated by open subsets of $G$.
+A profinite group $G$, being a compact Hausdorff topological group, admits a unique Haar measure $\mu_G$ defined on the $\sigma$-algebra generated by open subsets of $G$ and such that $\mu_G(G)=1$.
 Let $w = w(x_1,\ldots,x_r)$ be a non-trivial word in the free group of rank $r$ and define, for a profinite group $G$, the associated word map

 Since $w_G$ is continuous, the subset is closed in $G^r$, hence measurable, and we call $P(G,w):=\mu_{G^r}(X(G,w))$ the probability that $G$ satisfies $w$. \begin{definition} Let $G$ be a profinite group and let $w$ be a non-trivial word.
 We say that $w$ is a \emph{probabilistic identity} on $G$ if $P(G,w)>0$.
 We say that $G$ is \emph{randomly free} if it does not satisfy any probabilistic identity. \end{definition}